-This venue is ranked #2 of 2 venues in Richmond
+This venue is ranked #1 of 1 venue in Richmond

 Write a review